California Rare Fruit Growers, San Diego Chapter

 What is CRFG?

-The San Diego Chapter of the California Rare Fruit Growers was created to educate people about rare fruits, to identify fruits that are adaptable to the local area, and to propagate and to exchange plant material.
+The San Diego Chapter of the California Rare Fruit Growers was created to educate people about rare fruits (and now vegetables and herbs too), and to identify non-commercial edibles that may be adaptable to our changing microclimates, and to propagate and to exchange related plant materials and share personal gardening experiences and knowledge.

 Contact Us: